- Report an Emergency: Call 9-1-1 to speak with a Dispatcher

 When you call the Tiffin Police Department advise the dispatcher of the problem.
 An Officer will be assigned to your case and he/she will conduct an investigation.
 The officer will contact you to determine if you desire prosecution or if you just want the calls to stop.
 If you don’t know who is making the calls, the Officer will give you a case number.
 You should then call the phone company annoyance bureau with your case number handy, to have them place a “trap” on your phone.
 It is important that you log the date and time of the calls which are being trapped.
 After the phone company has traced the trapped calls they will contact the Police Department for further investigation.
 The Officer will then contact you and compare the information form the phone company with your logs to determine who is calling you.

 Having an alarm system is a matter of personal choice.
 Some people consider an alarm to be a deterrent to would-be thieves.
 Others feel that the alarm gives them added security when they are home or away.
 Alarm systems vary in cost, depending on what type of detection system is employed.
 Some components are readily available at home improvement centers for “do it yourself” installation.
-Many licensed alarm companies are listed in the phone book.
+Many licensed alarm companies are listed in the phone book or can be found on the internet.
 We recommend that alarm buyers get at least two bids for the work, ask for references, and make sure there is training provided to everyone who will use the alarm system.
-Should you install an alarm, you will need an alarm permit.
-Contact the Tiffin Police for information regarding the permit (419)447-2323.
-False alarms waste police resources.
-After three (3) false alarms in one year, you will be billed for the police response.

 All alarm calls are considered to be real.
 The possibility of one or more persons committing a burglary is a high risk call and requires two or more police officers to protect the officers, secure the premises, and safeguard occupants, if any.
 Our dispatchers will routinely dispatch two officers to any alarm call.
 The police officers may request additional help if the circumstances or location warrant it.
 Other types of calls are significantly more serious than others so more than one police officer will be dispatched to them initially and if not needed then one officer will return to service and the other will take the report.